Six people fatally shot in Mississippi

 “I will ensure that the full resources of the state are available to law enforcement as we continue to investigate the situation.
 The Mississippi Bureau of Investigation (MBI) has been asked to assist in this investigation,” Mr Reeves added.
 “Please pray for the victims of this tragic violence and their families at this time.”

 Law enforcement found the suspect on Arkabutla Dam Road in a vehicle, where he was detained without incident.
-The suspect has yet to be identified.